kevinnguyen57/Poke_Island/README.md

 2. Unzip the folder and open the folder.
 You should see the pokemon-game folder and the README.md
 3. Click inside of the pokemon-game folder and find index.html (don't click on it)
 4. You can right click on the index.html file, and open as a web browser (preferably Google Chrome), or you can drag the index.html file onto a web browser as well
+5. If you don't hear audio, go ahead and click on the game screen once, and the audo should play!

 The game should now be up and running!
 Have fun!